-- 1. Early Childhood Intervention (ECI): (Ages 0-3 served through ECI agencies) - An ECI agency, school district, or parents make the referral for DHH services from the district RDSPD ECI program.
-The infant with a documented hearing loss and his/her family receives Parent Infant Training DHH services, which will be listed in the Individual Family Service Plan (IFSP).
-The student must be registered in their home district/campus before RDSPD ECI services may begin.
-The Brazoria-Fort Bend RDSPD collaborates with ECI agencies Bach ECI, Texana/Project Grow, and The Easter Seals in the provision of ECI services. - 2.
-RDSPD Cluster Site: (RDSPD/Deaf Education Self-Contained or Inclusion) - Criteria for program placement: Student meets DHH Eligibility for hearing loss with speech-language delays affecting academic performance which are a result of the hearing loss; need for daily instruction from a teacher of the deaf/hard of hearing in order to meet the unique communication and education needs.
-The cluster site student's primary need for specially designed instruction is due to their hearing loss. - i.
+- 1. Early Childhood Intervention (ECI): (Ages 0-3 served through ECI agencies) - An ECI agency, school districts, or parents make the referral for DHH services from the district RDSPD ECI program.
+The infant with a documented hearing loss and his/her family receive Parent Infant Training DHH services, which will be listed in the Individual Family Service Plan (IFSP).
+The student must be registered in their home district/campus before RDSPD ECI services may begin. - 2.
+RDSPD Cluster Site: (RDSPD/Deaf Education Self-Contained or Inclusion) - Criteria for program placement: Student meets DHH Eligibility for hearing loss with speech-language delays affecting academic performance which are a result of the hearing loss; need for daily instruction from a teacher of the deaf/hard of hearing in order to meet the unique communication and education needs. - i.
 ECSE Grade 5: Settlers Way Elementary (FBISD) - ii.
 Grade 6-8: First Colony Middle School (FBISD) - iii.
 Grade 9-12: Dulles High School (FBISD) - 3.
 RDSPD Itinerant: A student receives direct instructional services from an RDSPD teacher of the deaf/hard of hearing.
-These students have DHH services on their schedule of services page with goals and objectives for language-related instruction from a teacher of the deaf/hard of hearing.
+These students have DHH services on their schedule of services page with goals and objectives for language-related instruction from a teacher of the deaf/hard of hearing. - Non-RDSPD: A DHH student who is not receiving direct services from RDSPD or is only receiving monitor/consult services (indirect services from a teacher of the deaf/hard of hearing).